222 Lucia

-Lucia (minor planet designation: 222 Lucia) is a large Themistian asteroid.
+222 Lucia is a large Themistian asteroid.
 It was discovered by Johann Palisa on 9 February 1882 in Vienna and named after Lucia, daughter of Austro-Hungarian explorer Graf Wilczek.

 This object is spectral C-type and is probably composed of primitive carbonaceous material.
 Based upon analysis of infrared spectra, it has a diameter of 59.8 ± 0.8 km.
 This object belongs to the Themis family, which was formed by the break-up of a larger parent body about a billion years ago.